roger778876/systems-notes/README.md

 ## 1/12 Cisco in an hour 2: Electric Boogaloo
+**Internet Layer**
+	- transmission of data between 2 separate networks
+	- major features are addressing and routing
+	- Routers are physical devices that connect different local networks
+	- Internet layer traffic ignores the specifics of link layer traffic
+	- IP Packets:
+		- data sent over the internet layer is formatted into IP packets
+		- IPv4 packet header:
+			type,   size,   fragment info, ttl,   protocol, header, checksum 2bytes, 2bytes, 4bytes,        1byte, 1byte,    2bytes,
+			type: IPv4 or IPv6 & length of header
+			size: total size of packet
+			fragment info: full payloads can be broken into multiple fragments; each packet will count the # of fragments and its individual fragment number
+			ttl: time to live; max # of hops (routers) that a packet can make before reaching its destination

 ## 1/11 Cisco in an hour
 - layer models of networking